dejanbatanjac/dejanbatanjac.github.io/_posts/2021-02-03-bias-variance-trade-off.md

 We draw concrete dataset $\mathcal D$ from **sample space** with $n$ rows from $P(X,Y)^n$

 > The domain of random variable is called a sample space.
-This is a set of all possible outcomes, but we don't bother much with that.
+This is a set of all possible outcomes, let's define that.

 ## The dataset model again